Having control over my Blink security camera system is convenient and all, but it would be much better if I could do the same using my trusty PC.

 Unofficial Methods for Accessing Blink Cameras Using a PC

-Thanks to the power of emulators, we can actually conjure up a working Blink App directly from the comfort of our PCs.
+Thanks to the power of emulators, we can actually conjure up a working Blink Home Monitor application directly from the comfort of our PCs any time, anywhere.

 An emulator basically is a program that lets you use a second operating system on another computer.